Now go outside and look at the sky.

 This picture - yes, of course I took an unboxing photo - gives you a hint of how well this project came out.
 But not just does the Next look great and not just is the manual much bigger and full-featured than expected, the computer works well and it fulfills a wish of mine that might not have been on the radar screen of the Next team:

 It is a great learning computer.

-In addition, the programming environment with a mouse and a windowing system is actually adding a burden onto the work of the teachers.
-I had helped out in our local school during a one-day HTML coding camp for 5th-graders and it was surprising how much time we spent on things like cut & paste and on recovering from erroneously closed windows.
+In addition, the programming environment with a mouse and a windowing system is actually adding to the work of the teachers.
+I had been helping in our local school during a one-day HTML coding camp for 5th-graders and it was surprising how much time we spent on things like cut & paste and on recovering from erroneously closed windows.

 What I feel is missing from all of these courses is a basic understanding of how a computer operates and a system so dirt simple that there is no way to actually get anything wrong.

 So when the Spectrum Next Kickstarter launched, I realized that I might get my Next just around the time when programming with my kid would become a reasonable activity... and I remembered how easy it was to learn programming on an 8-bit home computer in the 80s: No distracting Internet.
 No windows.
 No mouse.
 No way to "break" anything.
 Worst case, if you manage to crash the machine, you literally pull the plug and start again.

 So here we are - as the tradition requires, in our pajamas on a Sunday morning - typing in BASIC listings from the Spectrum manual.